 To understand the preferred flow ordering, let’s look at Joe and Sergio again.
 Here is how I would describe their idea "personality preference flow process" as it oscillates between extroverted and introverted phases:

 extroverted creativity –>

-Joe likely starts his day by taking in others’ feeling and making sure everyone feels okay, then goes inside his own mind to imagine what his options are, then is ready to take concrete actions with others, and finally is ready to make decisions in his own mind.
-Sergio likely starts his day by checking on the “plan” and making decisions about the day, then he takes time to be physically active or otherwise in the “here and now”, and then he is ready to create with others.
-Finally, he is ready to be in touch with his own feelings and emotions.
-What happens next?
-The process starts over.
+Joe starts his day (or any process) by taking in others’ feeling and making sure everyone feels okay, then goes inside his own mind to imagine what his options are, then is ready to take concrete actions with others, and finally is ready to make decisions in his own mind.
+Sergio likely starts his day (or any process) by checking with others on "the plan” and making decisions about the day, then he takes time to be physically active or otherwise in the “here and now”, then he is ready to create with others, and finally to be in touch with his own feelings and emotions.
+After which, the flow process starts over for each of them.

 Of course, after a period of looking within, and with the information we gathered about ourselves from the time of inner reflection on our feelings, we will once again be ready to collaborate with others, typically moving to a third activity, such as logic.
 We may be ready, with the inner knowledge gained from our introspective period, to make a collaborative decision.

-After a period of collaborative decision-making, we will need to go back in to reflect and touch base with ourselves, going into the last of the basic activities: in this case, a sensing mode, which is non-linear and gives us time to “just be in the now”.
+After a period of collaborative decision-making, we will need to go back in to reflect and touch base with ourselves, going into the last of the basic activities: in this case, a sensing mode.
 It is here that we can unconsciously process what happened during our extroverted creative, introverted feeling, and extroverted logic phases, and take concrete actions to realizing our ideas and plans.
 At some point, we will once again have had enough alone processing time, and it will be time to reach out and collaboratively create again, thus restarting the cycle.

 IDENTIFYING YOUR AUTHENTIC PROCESS